Okay, let's get technical

 The more often the piano is tuned, the better it will stay in tune,

-stable the tuning will remain.
+and the more stable the tuning will remain.

 So, why don't people tune with reguarity and frequency?